 By Frances Benge

 I hope you can appreciate the good you are doing and the fact that you are changing the future for so many.
-Georgia I have become a Georgia Foster ‘junkie’ and still most days get a sense of joy out of listening to your audios.
+Georgia, I have become a Georgia Foster ‘junkie’ and still most days get a sense of joy out of listening to your voice.

 Take care Georgia,

 Warmest regards and gratitude

 Thank you for this rather unique and helpful program which I have just completed.
 To begin with, I may perhaps not be considered one of your typical clients.
 I am a monk, living in a Monastery for over 30 years now.
 I have developed a drinking addiction and have been drinking whiskey now on a daily basis for around 4 years or so.
 The quantity has gradually increased over time and has levelled off to 2 tall glasses/day.

 I have been going thru a 40 ounce bottle in just 3 days. not only has it become an expensive habit/addiction but also a very humiliating one at that.
 Since Monks are supposed to be very mortified and self-controlled people.
 I have been buying the whiskey clandestinely obviously and with un-accounted for cash.
 I’ve been having a nip before noon, and then a more generous helping at the end of work in the after noon.
 Though never becoming incoherent, I still was getting quite intoxicated while being able to hide it all.
 Yes, its all done in secret, and none of the other brethren seem to know of my addiction.
 My evenings are basically ruined , in that I become quite buzzed and sleepy, and ended up going to bed earlier than the others(around 7pm) thus missing our last evening prayer service in common in the Chapel at 7:40pm.